 Cheating in relationships is not a victimless crime!

-When dealing with cheating, I tell my clients to get a divorce rather than turn to infidelity.
+When clients have problems in their marriage and there is the thought to commit adultery, I tell them to get a divorce rather than turn to infidelity.
 I tell my clients, better yet, do your best to fix your broken relationship.
-And now, I want to tell YOU why you should not cheat!
+Now I want to tell YOU why you should not cheat!

 Infidelity destroys trust, security, confidence, and optimism — replacing these character traits and feelings with fear, anger, suspicion, and revenge.